-Services, prayers for 3 killed in NC
+Services, prayers for 3 fatally shot in North Carolina

 Raleigh, N.C. — The fathers of three young Muslims allegedly slain by a neighbor who was angry over parking spots stood before their caskets Thursday and urged a crowd of thousands to protect others by demanding justice.